gkthemac/QTeletextMaker/README.md

 # QTeletextMaker
 QTeletextMaker is a teletext page editor with an emphasis on Level 2.5 enhancement editing, released under the GNU General Public License v3.0

-It is written in C++ using the Qt 5 widget libraries but should also compile with Qt 6.
+It is written in C++ using the Qt 6 widget libraries.

 Features
 - Load and save teletext pages in .tti format.